AdvitDeepak/about-advit/docs/01_about-me.md

 <span style=font-size:1.5em;">Hi, I'm Advit! <span class="wave">👋</span> </span>

 I grew up in the Bay Area, with a front-yard in San Jose and a backyard in Los Gatos 😅.
-Now, I'm here as a <font color=#0096FF>Computer Science and Engineering student</font> at UCLA 🐻 (class of 2025).
+Now, I'm here as a <font color=#0096FF>Computer Science student</font> at UCLA 🐻 (class of 2025).

 > *Is NorCal or SoCal better?
 I guess I'm still figuring that one out...*